beckybeauchamp1/Real-Time-Web-Apps/readme.md

 **What are Web Sockets?**

 WebSockets are a TCP based Protocol application that establishes a bi-directional connection between the client and server, creating full duplex, persistent messages to be instantously distributed.
 Once a connection is established, it stays open as long as needed.
+Ajax requests are one way, always initiated by the client.
+When the server has sent the response, the connection will close.
+However with WebSockets this does not require the user to make a request in order for the client to recieve updates from the server.